 The board has delegated some of its roles to the committees to assist in the execution of its duties.
-The board has established a number of statutory and other committees to assist in fulfilling its duties and responsibilities more effectively.
-The delegation of authority to the board committees does not absolve them from their duties and responsibilities and ultimate accountability.
+The board has established a number of statutory and other committees to assist it in fulfilling its duties and responsibilities more effectively.
+The delegation of authority to the board committees does not absolve the board from its duties and responsibilities and ultimate accountability.

 Members of the board are appointed to committees based on their areas of expertise and experience.
 One of the members is appointed as chair of that committee.
 Where appropriate, a deputy chair may also be appointed.